 Can Custodial Decisions Be Changed?

 Once child custody arrangements are finalized, parents are required to follow the stipulations set out therein.
 However, if both parents agree that something needs to be reprimanded, they can make that decision together privately without needing to file it through the courts.
 As well, motions to have the arrangements modified by the courts are possible.
-Having the arrangements changed through the courts is not an easy undertaking and requires significant evidence that a modification order is in the best interest of the child/children.
+Having the arrangements changed through the courts is not an easy undertaking and requires significant evidence that custody modifications are in the best interest of the child/children.

 What Are Temporary Orders?